 Export Finance Definition

-Export finance, also known as trade finance, refers to activities related to export, import and international trade.
-Export finance may include letter of credits, export insurance, shipment insurance and export credit.
-There are many financial institutions which are involved in export financing including banks, insurance companies, export credit agencies and other related companies.
+Export finance, also known as trade finance, refers to activities related to export, import, and international trade.
+Export finance may include letters of credit, export insurance, shipment insurance, and export credit.
+There are many financial institutions that are involved in export financing including banks, insurance companies, export credit agencies, and other related companies.